Chale1234/inst377_final_project/README.md

 Safari: Optimized for macOS and iOS users.
 Microsoft Edge: Compatible with Windows and macOS.
 No matter your device, Weatherly adapts to give you a seamless experience—whether you’re browsing from a desktop or checking the weather on your phone.

+Developer Manual: Weatherly
+1. Welcome to Weatherly!
+Welcome to Weatherly—we’re excited to have you on board!
+This manual is here to help you get up and running with the project, understand our coding standards, and contribute effectively.
+Whether you’re new to the project or just need a refresher, this guide is your go-to resource for everything you’ll need to start building, testing, and deploying.

+2. What is Weatherly?
+Weatherly is a web application designed to help users track and get real-time information about the weather in different locations.
+It’s more than just a weather app—it provides detailed forecasts, historical data, and even weather alerts to help users plan ahead.

+We’re using a modern stack for this project:

+Frontend: React and Redux for the user interface
+Backend: Node.js and Express for handling business logic
+Database: PostgreSQL to store everything securely
+Dev Tools: Git for version control, and vercel for deployment
+3. Setting Up Your Development Environment
+Before you start coding, let’s make sure your development environment is ready to go.
+Here’s a simple guide to get everything up and running:

+3.1 Prerequisites
+Make sure you have these installed on your computer:

+Node.js (version 14.x or higher)
+PostgreSQL (version 12.x or higher)
+Git (for version control)

+BackEnd:
+/backend
+    ├── /src
+    │   ├── /controllers      # Handles incoming requests
+    │   ├── /models           # Database models
+    │   ├── /routes           # API routes
+    │   ├── /middleware       # Middlewares (authentication, logging, etc.)
+    │   └── /utils            # Helper functions
+    ├── /migrations           # Database schema changes
+    └── package.json          # Project dependencies and scripts
+  Front End:
+  /frontend
+    ├── /src
+    │   ├── /components       # Reusable UI components
+    │   ├── /redux            # Redux store and actions
+    │   ├── /views            # Different pages of the app
+    │   ├── /assets           # Images, CSS, and other assets
+    │   └── /utils            # Helper functions
+    ├── /public               # Static files (index.html, etc.)
+    └── package.json          # React dependencies and scripts

+Docker: This helps run the app in isolated environments, especially useful for testing.